-Jewel Quest is a popular match-3 puzzle game like candy or cookie puzzle games, crush to match three or more same jewels with magical effects.
+Jewel Quest Online is a popular match-3 puzzle game like candy or cookie puzzle games, crush to match three or more same jewels with magical effects.
 Jewel Quest Online puts you into a quest to unravel the mysteries of a Mayan civilization.
 Artifacts that you pick up along the way by solving puzzles allow you to advance to another level where more artifacts must be collected.